genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ![View Properties outline](../../images/NewViewSource.png)

-For more information on how to define your own logical record, logical file and physical file definitions look [here](../MetaData/SpecifyLRLFPFs.md)
+For more information on how to define your own logical record, logical file and physical file definitions look [here](../../Advanced%20Features/MetaData/SpecifyLRLFPFs.md)

 ### Adding Columns

 Next define the output layout.
-The output layout is definied by adding columns to the View.
+The output layout is definied by adding columns to the view.
 The columns contain the characteristics of the output such as data type, the length, and the alignment, such as left, right, or center.
 They can also contain logic and lookup fields, which will be described later.

 1. Select **Edit** > **Insert Column After**
 or you can insert a new column using the View Editor toolbar in the top right of the Editor Area.
 The arrow icons are used to insert new columns, or to move columns.